Derick1530/personal-website/content/along.md

 ---
 title: Along
-description: A brand new video platform that is perfect to show off your mind.
+description: A brand new video platform that allows you to perfectly “Show off your mind”.
 updatedAt: 2022-08-05
 type: Thought
 buttonText: Follow me on Along